pfaffventer/ibear-co-za-eclipse-rcp/README.md

 #User Interface
 Each master file windows consists of a sash with tree panels, a filter panel on the left, a data grid in the centre and an editor panel on the right for entering data related to a record selected in the grid.

-###Filter panel
+The __filter panel__ consists of a list of components used to find records in the data grid, available filters includes;
 ![alt text](https://github.com/pfaffventer/ibear-co-za-eclipse-rcp/blob/master/readme.resource/filter_panel_000.PNG "Filter panel")

-The filter panel consists of a list of components used to find records in the data grid, available filters includes;

 The __search__ widget will filter for any field in the grid matching the text entered in the search field.